< Back to Hiring Blog

 Automation replacement

-However, automation often creates new opportunities and roles that require a different set of skills and expertise.
-Proactive reskilling, retraining and workforce development initiatives are essential to keeping workforces engaged and harnessing the full potential of automation in manufacturing.
+That said, automation often creates new opportunities and roles that require a different set of skills and expertise.
+Proactive reskilling, retraining, and workforce development initiatives on the latest technologies are essential to keeping workforces engaged and harnessing the full potential of automation in manufacturing.

 Talent competition